 To Submit the Request for Records Form:

-Students must submit the Request for Records Form in one of two ways:
+Students must submit the Request for Records Form in one of three ways:

 - Via mail addressed to